 \subsection{Interplanetary Network}

-NASA has three operational networks that support missions: deep space network (DSN), near-Earth network (\acrshort{nen}), and space network (\acrshort{sn}). \acrshort{dsn} is the primary network that is responsible for most of the space missions communications worldwide.
-While DSN consists of three stations distributed around Earth separated by 120{\degree} for full coverage, NEN consists of ground stations that provide communications and tracking services from low-earth orbit to lunar orbit~\cite{roberts2014evolving}.
-SN has a constellation of geosynchronous relays, which consists of 10 satellites called tracking and data relay satellite system (\acrshort{tdrss}) along with two ground facilities, which will undergo a complete redesigning of the architecture as arranged by the Space Network Ground Segment Sustainment (SSGS) project, to modernize the system to be capable of handling a few gigabits per second data rate capabilities~\cite{NASAgov2013SSGS}.
+NASA has three operational networks that support missions: deep space network (DSN), near-Earth network (\acrshort{nen}), and space network (\acrshort{sn}). \acrshort{dsn} is the primary network that is responsible for communicating with majority of space missions.
+While DSN consists of three stations distributed around Earth separated by 120{\degree} for full coverage, NEN consists of ground stations that provide communications and tracking services from low-Earth orbit to lunar orbit~\cite{roberts2014evolving}.
+SN has a constellation of geosynchronous relays, which consists of 10 satellites called tracking and data relay satellite system (\acrshort{tdrss}), along with two ground facilities.
+SN will undergo over a redesign of its architecture, as arranged by the Space Network Ground Segment Sustainment (SSGS) project, to modernize the system to be capable of handling a few gigabits per second data rate~\cite{NASAgov2013SSGS}.

-The goal of the \acrshort{ipn} is to provide connectivity all around the Solar system, meeting the demand for high data volumes, including video-streaming and high quality images transmitted by the ever-increasing number of missions.
+The goal of the \acrshort{ipn} is to provide connectivity all around the Solar system meeting the demand for high-data volumes including video streaming and high-quality images transmitted by the ever-increasing number of missions.
 The IPN will ultimately need to be accessible by the public~\cite{weber2006transforming}.
 Connecting DSN, NEN, and SN networks is the first step in deploying the IPN.